Kashrut: Kosher salt

 Sometimes kosher is used as an abbreviation of koshering, meaning the process for making something kosher; for example, kosher salt is a form of salt with irregularly shaped crystals, making it particularly suitable for preparing meat according to the rules of kashrut, because the increased surface area of the crystals absorbs blood more effectively.
 In this case the type of salt refers to kosher style salt.
 Salt may also be kosher certified salt, or both.
 Certified kosher salt follows kashrut guidelines.
 Sometimes the term "coarse kosher salt" is used to designate salt that is both kosher style and kosher certified.
 The term "fine kosher salt" is sometimes used for salt that is certified kosher but not kosher style.

 Pickles

 Kosher can occur as a synonym for Jewish tradition; for example, a kosher dill pickle is simply a pickle made in the traditional manner of Jewish New York City pickle-makers, using a generous addition of garlic to the brine, and is not necessarily compliant with the traditional Jewish food laws.

+Strictness degrees

+Mehadrin

+Mehadrin is a term most commonly used with the meaning of enhanced or stricter kashrut rules.
+Its etymology is still debated, but its initial halachic use related specifically to lighting candles on Hanukkah.
+Later it became widely used in regard to dietary laws, and ended up loosely covering almost every aspect of Jewish observance (see mehadrin bus lines).